larrywongkahei/larrywongkahei/README.md

 <a href="https://github.com/larrywongkahei/MacrOS">To the FrontEnd Repo</a>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a href="https://github.com/mwmarszalek/MacrOS_backend">To the BackEnd repo</a>

-# Projects
-Here are some of the projects I've worked on:

 ## BeeCareful

 A full-stack web application built with React FrontEnd and Express BackEnd that allows users to manage their apiaries and colonies.